pvyParts/allianceauth-toolbox/README.md

 `toolbox | eve note comment | Can view restricted eve note comments` Can view restricted comments on an entity in the Pilot Log

 `toolbox | eve note comment | Can add new restricted comments to eve notes` Can add/view restricted comments to an entity in the Pilot Log

+`toolbox | eve note comment | Can view ultra restricted eve note comments` Can view ultra restricted comments on an entity in the Pilot Log

+`toolbox | eve note comment | Can add new ultra restricted comments to eve notes` Can add/view ultra restricted comments to an entity in the Pilot Log

 ### Model admin perms